ranaroussi/qtpylib/docs/source/algo.rst

 Basic Algo Structure
 --------------------

-Here's a code for an algo that buys the S&P E-Mini Futures when flat and sells when in position.
+Here's a code for an algo that buys Apple Stock when flat and sells when in position.

 .. code:: python